navikt/remove-package-versions/README.md

 ## Output

 The action outputs a JSON-encoded list of removed package versions prefixed with the owner and the repository name.
 The name of the output is `removed-package-versions`.
-Using the `id` from the workflow example above, you can refer to the output using `${{ steps.remove-package.versions.outputs.removed-package-versions }}`.
+Using the `id` from the workflow example above, you can refer to the output using `${{ steps.remove-package-versions.outputs.removed-package-versions }}`.